Olical/HashStorage/README.md

+# HashStorage

-HashStorage is a small JavaScript class that allows you to store complex data in the URLs hash.
+A small JavaScript class that allows you to store complex data in the URLs hash.
 So you could link someone to this page and instantly point the users browser at the correct slide and scroll position.

     http://yoursite.co.uk/slideshow#{"page":3,"scrollX":324}